-1.3 MODEL IDENTIFICATION
+1.2 MODEL IDENTIFICATION

-When requesting service, replacement parts or technical assistance, please refer to the vendor Serial Plate (refer to Figure 1.1).
-It is located on the inside of the upper left or right of the window, or on the outside of the door on the lock side.
+When requesting service, replacement parts or technical assistance, please refer to the Vendor Serial Plate (as show in Figure 1.1, Vendor Serial Plate).
+The plate is located on the inside of the upper left or right of the window, or on the outside of the door on the lock side.
 The information contained on this plate is necessary to determine what parts, kits, or maintenance should be applied to your specific model.